casper-network/ceps/text/0095-nft-standard.md

 - Tracking ownership of NFTs.
 - Transferring NFTs safely between accounts and contracts.
 - Managing per-token approvals as well as operator-level approvals.
+- Exposing token contract metadata (token_name, token_symbol).
-- (Optionally) exposing metadata (name, symbol, token URI) that describes the underlying asset details.
+- (Optionally) exposing token metadata that describes the underlying asset details (name, description, asset_uri, token_uri).

 This proposal takes into account a possibility of off-chain indexing of NFTs by specifying interfaces of the events that can be used to track the contract activity.
 ## Specification